Justin Stein (jockey)

 Justin Stein (born 1979 or 1980) is a former Canadian thoroughbred racing jockey who competed between the 2000s to 2020s.
 As an apprentice jockey, Stein held Hastings Racecourse records during 2005.
 He won 16 Grade III races as a graded stakes races jockey.
 Stein also had seven Grade II and three Grade I victories.

 Stein won four events each in the Canadian Triple Crown of Thoroughbred Racing events and Canadian Triple Tiara of Thoroughbred Racing.
 After ending his career in 2024, he won 1,440 races and accumulated over $64 million in prize winnings.
 Stein received multiple nominations for the Sovereign Award for Outstanding Apprentice Jockey and the Sovereign Award for Outstanding Jockey.
-He was also a Eclipse Award for Outstanding Apprentice Jockey during 2005.
+He was also an Eclipse Award for Outstanding Apprentice Jockey during 2005.
 Stein joined the Ontario Racing Commission in 2025.

 Early life and education

 Stein was born in Barriere, British Columbia in 1979 or 1980.
 As a toddler, he became interested in horses.
 Throughout his childhood, Stein primarily worked in horse management.
 He also had an off-grid upbringing.
 As a teenager, Stein declined a horse racing career.
 He went to the University College of the Cariboo for culinary arts during the 2000s.